27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: Sydney is the capital of Australia

 When Americans think of Australia, they picture the Sydney Opera House or the Sydney Olympics, so is it any wonder that we think the country’s largest city is also its capital?
-The capital is actually the city of Canberra, and it was chosen in 1908 as a compromise between Sydney and its rival city of Melbourne.
+The capital is actually the city of Canberra, and it was chosen in 1909 as a compromise between Sydney and its rival city of Melbourne.
+However, it wasn’t officially named until 1913.

 Igor-Grochev/Shutterstock